singharaj-usai/Web-API-Code-Quiz/README.md

 ## Summary

 This week's challenge will be a Code Quiz challenge using JavaScript to run the quizes that stores high scores.
 When the user clicks the start button, the quiz's timer starts and they're presented with a question that if they answer incorrectly, the timer is subtracted from the clock.
-When the timer reaches -, the game is finished and saves your score.
+When the timer reaches 0 or if all the questions are answered, the game is finished and saves your score.

 ## Links